2 Ways to Use PayPal on Amazon (And Other Sites)

 You don’t have to put up with the Amazon vs. PayPal duality, which exists largely because Amazon Pay is a direct competitor to PayPal.
 Instead, if you want to use PayPal on Amazon (or any other site that doesn’t accept it), try one of these two tricks.

 1. How to Use a PayPal Access Card on Amazon

-Probably the best option to buy from Amazon using your PayPal account, is a PayPal Access Card is a pre-pay credit card (the pre-pay portion being the contents of your PayPal account), backed by MasterCard.
+Probably the best option to buy from Amazon using your PayPal account, is a PayPal Access Card.
+This is a prepaid credit card (the pre-pay portion being the contents of your PayPal account), backed by MasterCard.
 Unfortunately, it isn’t available to all PayPal account holders.